-There are a few other theories and we will probably never be able to say with certainty which one is correct.
+There are a few other theories, and we will probably never be able to say with certainty which one is correct.
 What is important is that people understand the meaning of the warning and take action to avoid being struck by a golf ball.

 Still, it makes for an interesting debate.

-While initially, the alert was only used for tee shots it is now used to warn anyone ahead that they are at risk of an errant ball.
+While initially, the alert was only used for tee shots, it is now used to warn anyone ahead that they are at risk of an errant ball.
 Despite being small and light, no one wants to be hit by a golf ball.
 Even a relatively soft shot can cause a lot of damage.
 It is dangerous to the person being stuck and also distressing to the player.

 Even pro golfers use the term considering the size of the gallery and how close they are to the green or along the fairways.
-Even the best players hit the odd errant shot and a fair warning is only right.
+Even the best players hit the odd errant shot, and a fair warning is only right.

 What To Do If You Hear A Shout Of “Fore!”?

-The last thing you want to do is to look directly towards the call as this could result in an even worse hit.
-Duck, take cover and access the situation.
+The last thing you want to do is look directly at the call, which could result in an even worse hit.
+Duck, put your hands over your head, take cover, and access the situation.
 Always try to be aware of the players behind you.

-As a player, hopefully, you do not have to shout it too often but if you do hit a shot that could potentially hit or even land near someone, it is the right thing to do.
+As a player, hopefully, you do not have to shout it too often, but if you do hit a shot that could potentially hit or even land near someone, it is the right thing to do.
 Don’t hesitate and loudly shout “Fore!” to warn the person or people.
-Either that or, keep it safely in the middle of the fairway or better still, on the green.
+Either that or, keep it safely in the middle of the fairway or, better still, on the green.